 3. AIR QUALITY.
-Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact applic contro e available, the significance criteria established by the able air quality management district or air pollution I district may be relied upon to make the following ninations.
+Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact applic contro e available, the significance criteria established by the able air quality management district or air pollution of district may be relied upon to make the following ninations.
 Would the project: a.
 Conflict with or obstruct implementation of the applicable air quality plan? \boxtimes b.
-Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non- attainment under an applicable federal or state ambient air quality standard?
-C. Expose sensitive receptors to substantial pollutant concentrations? \boxtimes d.
+Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard? ⊠ C. Expose sensitive receptors to substantial pollutant concentrations? d.
 Result in other emissions (such as those leading to odors) adversely affecting a substantial number of people?

-The tentative parcel map would not contribute to air quality impacts; no additional development or change in existing uses is expected to occur with the approval of a parcel map waiver to create two parcels from one approximately 1,412-acre parcel that more appropriately align with the physical boundaries of the existing farming operations on either side of an irrigation ditch that intersects the property from north to south.
+The tentative parcel map would not contribute to air quality impacts; no additional development or change in existing uses is expected to occur with the approval of a tentative parcel map to create five parcels from one 986.92-acre parcel that more appropriately align with the physical boundaries of the existing farming operations.